research-conclave-citk/research-conclave-citk.github.io/index.md

 ## About CSE:

-At present the department is offering Diploma (3 years), B.Tech, M.Tech and Phd programmes
+At present the department is offering Diploma (3 years), B.Tech, M.Tech and Phd programmes.

 ### Topics (Tentative):